alexrainman/CarouselView/README.md

 |Switch|31|27|40|
 |TimePicker|30|45.5|32|

-#### You can use CVLabel or your own custom label implementing the following code snippet:
+#### I provide CVLabel to solve HeightRequest issue.
+If you have your own Label renderer you need to add this code snippet:

 ```
 public class CVLabel : Label